Columns

 Just as previous generations invested in roads, airports, electricity grids and telecommunications networks, this generation must invest in AI infrastructure.
 Governments do not build roads because roads themselves generate immediate profit.
 They build roads because roads enable economic ecosystems to emerge.
 AI compute infrastructure must now be viewed through the same lens, and with greater urgency.

-Importantly, while private industry will increasingly invest in building AI compute centres and AI factories, Nepal still needs an initial large-scale government-backed investment to establish a foundational national compute capability.
-The scale, long-term horizon, and infrastructure risk of building the country’s first major AI factory may be difficult for the private sector alone to undertake in the early stages.
-A government-initiated national AI compute centre would catalyse the entire ecosystem by creating foundational infrastructure, attracting talent, enabling startups and research institutions, and establishing Nepal as a serious destination for AI infrastructure.
-Once such a foundation is established, it can trigger a multiplier effect that attracts significantly more private capital, global partnerships, and further investments into additional compute centres and AI Factories across the country.
+Importantly, while private industry will increasingly invest in building AI compute centers and AI factories, Nepal still needs an initial large scale government backed investment to establish a foundational national compute capability.
+The scale, long term horizon, and infrastructure risk of building the country’s first major AI factory may be difficult for the private sector alone to undertake in the early stages.
+A government initiated national AI compute center would catalyse the entire ecosystem by creating foundational infrastructure, attracting talent, enabling startups and research institutions, and establishing Nepal as a serious destination for AI infrastructure.
+Once such a foundation is established, it can trigger a multiplier effect that attracts significantly more private capital, global partnerships, and further investments into additional compute centers and AI Factories across the country.

 This goes unfathomably beyond an IT project and equips Nepal with the economic infrastructure for the AI century.
 The countries that move early will gain disproportionate advantages in innovation, talent attraction, entrepreneurship, and digital competitiveness.
 Nepal has a rare opportunity to combine its hydropower advantage with the global rise of AI to create an entirely new economic sector.
 The future looks clear: AI infrastructure will be essential for all.
 The question is whether Nepal will start building its own AI future.
-The future digital and AI economy will run on computers.
-Without a sovereign compute infrastructure, Nepal will merely consume AI, remaining a digital colony.
-With it, we become active creators and exporters of intelligence.
+The future digital and AI economy will run on compute.
+Without a sovereign AI compute infrastructure, Nepal will merely be consumers of AI.
+With it, Nepal becomes active creators and exporters of intelligence.

 .png&w=300&height=200)